Exceptional collections on isotropic Grassmannians: Explicit collections for classical groups

 \subsection{Orthogonal maximal isotropic Grassmannians}

 Note that if $\BG$ is of type $D$ and $k = n-1$ or $k = n$ then the Grassmannian $\BG/\BP$ is isomorphic to the Grassmannian of type $B_{n-1}$ with $k = n-1$.
-Thus, the only remaining case with $\BG$ classical is when $\BG$ is of type $B_n$ and $k = n$, which will be considered presently.
+Thus, the only remaining case with $\BG$ classical is when $\BG$ is of type $B_n$ and $k = n$, which we will now consider.
 Note that in this case

 As before we take $\Do$ to be the component containing vertices from $1$ to $n-1$, and thus $\Di = \emptyset$.
 Further, $\beta = \eps_n$, so $\bar\beta_a = \eps_{a+1}$ and

 Hence, when $a$ increases by 1, the index decreases by 2.
 In particular,